It was the best of times. It was the worst of times.

 Let’s start with my worst of times.

 I was the result of an affair.
-After my birth, I was immediately given away by my biological parents.
+Upon my birth, I was immediately given up for adoption by my biological parents.

 And it was also during this time that I learned the hard way — when my daughter was arrested — that she had become a heroin addict.